sohanishaikh96-ctrl/Superstore-Sales-Analysis-SQL-Project/README.md

 # Superstore Sales Analysis — SQL Project (2015–2018)

-*End-to-end relational database design and SQL analytics on the Kaggle Superstore dataset, built entirely in SQL Server — no BI tool used.*
+*End-to-end relational database design and SQL analytics on the Kaggle Superstore dataset, built entirely in SQL Server *

 > **Disclaimer:** Dataset sourced from Kaggle (Superstore Sales) for educational and portfolio purposes only.